YousafRaja/VoiceVenture/README.md

 - When registering a domain on Route53, a Hosted zone and Route53 record will automatically be created with the name servers for your domain.
 Do not delete this record and attempt to re-create it as this will result in a new set of name servers on Route53 while the internet will still expect the original set.

 # Ideas for improvement
+### Migrate from Classic Load Balancer to Application Load Balancer
+- Classic Load Balancer is simpler to setup and deploy but it's missing Websocket support which is a must for any voice-based application
 ### Deploy to non-production environments
 - A seperate AWS Account should be created for the non-production environments.
 Github actions can be configured to deploy to each account as needed.
 ### Seperate Deployment and Testing